 30. Infinity Name Tattoo

-The infinity symbol is a mathematical symbol that is used to represent how something is infinite or endless.
+The infinity tattoo symbol is a mathematical symbol that is used to represent how something is infinite or endless.
 For tattoos, this is often associated with everlasting love, dedication, commitment, and unlimited possibilities.
 It is a popular choice for couples, and adding a name to your piece makes it even more personal.
 You can also include significant dates, such as your wedding day or the moment you first met the love of your life.
 The infinity name tattoo doesn’t have to be about a romantic partner, though, and can also honor the bond you share with a sibling or friend.

 31. Kid Name Tattoo

 If you are a parent and your child is the most important person in the world to you, then getting their name is a fantastic choice for a tattoo.
-This is a meaningful piece, celebrating your dedication to being a good parent.
+This is a meaningful tattoo, celebrating your dedication to being a good parent.
 The love between a parent and their child is one of the purest loves of all, and your design doesn’t need to be large or detailed to convey this message.
 You can include their birthday or birthplace to add to the meaning.
 When deciding on a placement, you may wish to get it tattooed over your heart, ensuring that you are keeping them close to your heart at all times.
 Alternatively, somewhere like the wrist or forearm is an excellent choice as you can see it every day.

 32. Lock and Key Name Tattoo